tryton/trytond/doc/models.rst

      the defined language.

    * ``priority``: An integer.
-Allow to force the order in which fields are writen in the database.
+Allow to force the order in which fields are written in the database.
 This is used only for fields that are not in the table, like One2Many.

    * ``change_default``: When the user choose a default value for a